 Internally, a management committee meets every week to check on the status of every projects and functioning of the core facility, and every month to follow the R&D projects that allow us to stay at the state-of-the-art of genomic applications.

 In 2016, the genomics core facility has acquired the technology MinION of Oxford Nanopore Technologies (ONT).
 It allows long-reads sequencing, and thereby full-length sequencing of transcripts.
 This is better suited for certain applications to analyse RNA (splicing, stability, epigenetics).
+In 2022 we puchased a very high throughput ONT PromethION sequencer to reinforce our offer in long-reads sequencing.

 In 1998, Institut Curie, ESPCI and Ecole normale supérieure (ENS Paris), have established one of the first French core facility dedicated to transcriptomic data output and analysis.
 Once created, the genomics core facility of the Montagne Sainte-Geneviève was aiming at making genomic equipment reachable.
 The goal is to help laboratories with their high-throughput projects and popularize great-scale technics through the scientific community.
 By achieving these goals, we are recognized on national scale thanks to approvals from RIO (Réseau Inter Organismes: CNRS, INSERM, INRA et CEA) in 2002, RNG (Réseau National Génopôle) in 2005 and IBiSA (Infrastructures en Biologie Santé et Agronomie) in 2008.